saulvaldelvira/matrix/README.md

 ### Examples: <br>
 - `matrix --char-seed 41 --step 4` will generate random streams of text using the characters from `A` (0x41) to `D` (0x44) <br>
 - `matrix --stream hello-world!` will generate streams of "hello-world!".
-The length of the stream is random, some of them may be "hell" or "hello-wo".
+The length of the stream is random, some of them may be "hell" or "hello-wo". <br>

+**NOTE:** On Windows, the output to console is EXTREMELY slow, specially when using unicode.
+So you'll probably need to use `--ascii` parameter or `--number-of-streams` with a really small number, like 12 or 15.